barebox/barebox/Documentation/boards/imx/nxp-imx8mm-evk.rst

 The following steps are required to write the image to the QSPI NOR flash:

-  - The 32KiB preamble MMC preamble must be stripped.
+  - The 32KiB MMC preamble must be stripped.

   - The QSPI NOR partition ``barebox`` must be erased before the stripped image is written.
-The erase size depends on the stripped image size but always start at offset 0.
+The erase size depends on the stripped image size but always starts at offset 0.

   - Write the stripped barebox image to the QSPI NOR partition ``barebox`` at offset 0.

-The ``barebox_update`` command takes care of this and need just be supplied a barebox image as argument.
+The ``barebox_update`` command takes care of this and just needs to be supplied a barebox image as argument.